 - Smoke alarm information sheet - easy English (.pdf)

 - DOs and DON'Ts on smoke alarms (.pdf)

 In the event of a fire in your home, the sprinkler will activate and release water to reduce the fire until help arrives.

 Don't hang things from the sprinklers.
 If it is damaged, the sprinkler may cause water damage to the property and your household items.

 To prepare yourself and your family for the coming bushfire season, read the Bushfire information for tenants (.docx).

 The Country Fire Authority has information to help you plan and prepare for fires.

 - Country Fire Authority website

-- Our human services website for fire risk management information for business and community.
+- Our DHHS Service Providers website for fire risk management information for business and community.